Skip to main content Link Search Menu Expand Document (external link)

 Reading assignments

-On days when a reading is assigned, a reading reflection will also be due.
+On days when a reading is assigned, a reading reflection may also be due.
 This is an opportunity for you to think more deeply about the reading material and how its lessons might impact your software engineering practice.